retrogradeorbit/bootleg/README.md

 ### Other Platforms

-Although there is nothing preventing bootleg from running on windows or MacOS, binary builds are not yet available.
-Although startup and execution time will be much slower, in the meantime you can use the jar release file and run it as follows:
+Windows support is experimental.
+Download (https://github.com/retrogradeorbit/bootleg/releases/download/v0.1.5/bootleg-0.1.5-windows-amd64.zip) and unzip the archive.
+Copy the bootleg.exe binary to somewhere on your path.

+The jar release file is also an option if you have java installed.
+You can run it as follows:

 ```shell
 $ java -jar bootleg-0.1.5.jar